intel-analytics/ipex-llm/docs/mddocs/Quickstart/graphrag_quickstart.md

 ### 4. Index GraphRAG

-The environment is now ready to conduct GraphRAG with local LLMs and embedding models running on Intel GPUs.
+The environment is now ready for GraphRAG with local LLMs and embedding models running on Intel GPUs.
 Before querying GraphRAG, it is necessary to first index GraphRAG, which could be a resource-intensive operation.

 > [!TIP]
 > Refer to [here](https://microsoft.github.io/graphrag/) for more details in GraphRAG process explanation.

+#### Prepare Input Corpus

 Some [sample documents](https://github.com/TheAiSingularity/graphrag-local-ollama/tree/main/input) are used here as input corpus for indexing GraphRAG.

-First, perpare the input corpus, based on which LLM will create a knowledge graph, and initialize the workspace:
+Perpare the input corpus, based on which LLM will create a knowledge graph.
+And then initialize the workspace:

 - For **Linux users**: